 MBA University of Chicago

-Lup, Daniela and Booth, Jonathan E. (2018) Work and volunteering: longitudinal relationships between work-related experiences and volunteering behavior.
+Lup, Daniela and Booth, Jonathan E. (2018) Work and volunteering: longitudinal relationships between work-related experiences and volunteering behaviour.
 British Journal of Industrial Relations .
-ISSN 0007-1080 (Accepted/In press)
+ISSN 0007-1080 (Published online first)

 Brown, J. David and Earle, John S. and Lup, Daniela (2005) What makes small firms grow?: finance, human capital, technical assistance, and the business environment in Romania.
 Economic Development and Cultural Change, 54 (1). pp. 33-70.